Skip to main content

 • Black male-associated names were never preferred over white male names

-• Black men faced the greatest disadvantage, with their resumes overlooked 100% of the time
+• Black men faced the greatest disadvantage—resumes overlooked 100% of the time

 Multi-Model Testing (2025): Researchers at the University of Hong Kong tested five major AI systems—GPT-3.5 Turbo, GPT-4o, Gemini 1.5 Flash, Claude 3.5 Sonnet, and Llama 3-70b—with 361,000 fictitious resumes.
 Most models awarded lower scores to Black male candidates compared to identically-qualified white candidates.
 The researchers concluded that anti-Black male biases are “deeply embedded in how current AI systems evaluate candidates.”